-You have probably encountered some whitish substance on your battery terminal when you are opening your hood.
+You have probably encountered a whiteish-blue substance on your battery terminal at least once before when opening your car hood.

 1. Hydrogen gas leakage

-The battery turns acid into electric current.
-There moments the hydrogen gas in the battery leaks and finds its way to the atmosphere.
-It reacts with other substances, and you have battery terminal corrosion.
+The battery turns acid into an electric current.
+Sometimes, the hydrogen gas in the battery leaks and finds its way into the atmosphere.
+It reacts with other substances, and battery terminal corrosion is the result.

-Depending on which side it forms, you can diagnose various battery problems – if it is on the negative terminal, this is a sign of undercharging while if it is on the positive terminal, it is due to overcharging.
-Most batteries suffer from undercharging, and this is the reason you see it more on the negative side.
+Different problems relating to the battery will show up depending on which side of the battery corrosion has formed on.
+If it is on the negative terminal, this is a sign of undercharging.
+If it is on the positive terminal, it is due to overcharging.

 2. Electrolyte leakage

 This problem is synonymous with lead-acid batteries.
-Due to age or damage, the electrolyte in the battery can leak and accumulate on the battery terminals.
+Due to age or damage, the battery’s electrolyte can leak and accumulate on the battery terminals.
 The probability of the electrolyte leaking is increased if you overfill the battery water.

 Copper is a good conductor and does not corrode easily.
-However, when electric currents pass through the copper terminals, there is the production of copper sulfate, which leads to battery terminal corrosion.
+However, when electric currents pass through the copper terminals, copper sulfate is produced, and this leads to battery terminal corrosion.

-A bluish precipitate on the copper terminals can identify copper sulfate.
-Copper sulfate does not conduct electricity well, and that is why you will start experiencing trouble starting your car.
+A bluish precipitate on the copper terminals can signify copper sulfate.
+Copper sulfate does not conduct electricity well, and you will start experiencing trouble starting your car as a result.

-If you want to remove copper sulfate that has accumulated on the terminals, you will need some baking soda water solution and a brush.
+If you want to remove copper sulfate from the terminals, you will need a solution of baking soda and water, and a brush.
 First, ensure that the car’s ignition has been turned off.
 Remove the battery terminals and use your brush to remove some of the corrosion.

 Pour the baking soda solution and continue removing the corrosion with your brush.
-Once done clean the terminals with some clean water.
-It is prudent that you smear some wheel bearing grease on the terminals to prevent further damage.
+Once you have finished, clean the terminals with clean water.
+It is prudent to smear some wheel bearing grease on the terminals to prevent further damage.
 Some people may opt for petroleum jelly, but this does not last as long as grease.

 Most of the soft drinks that we take have some carbonic acid in them.
 Pour some of the soda on the terminals and use a soft sponge to remove the residue.
 This works well in the absence of a baking soda-water solution.

 Scrub off the corrosive materials on the terminals.
-Pour the soda solution and make a fresh one.
+Pour in the soda solution and make a fresh one.
 Soak the battery terminals again while removing the corrosive materials.
-Clean the terminals with water and let it dry or wipe with a damp cloth.
+Clean the terminals with water and let them dry or wipe them with a damp cloth.
 You can also use sandpaper to clean the terminals.
-Apply some grease or Vaseline and reattach the terminals – start with positive.
+Apply some grease or Vaseline and reattach the terminals, starting with the positive one.

 These clamps are one of the best in the market and will help prevent further battery terminal corrosion.
-The clamps are made from tinned copper and ensure that the whole clamp gets into contact with electric current.
+The clamps are made from tinned copper and ensure that the whole clamp comes into contact with the electric current.

 One of the causes of battery terminal corrosion is a battery that is overcharged or undercharged.
-The manufacturers manual often has the recommended battery voltage.
-You should adhere to this if you want to prevent corrosion forming on the terminals.
+The manufacturer’s manual often has the recommended battery voltage.
+Make sure you are not charging it too hard with your car battery charger.

-There are various sprays that are available in the market to prevent terminal corrosion.
+Various sprays are available on the market to prevent terminal corrosion.
 You can also use Vaseline or grease if you find the sprays expensive.
 Coated felt pads could also be used to prevent corrosion of the battery terminals.